open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-1. For each measure, add a `ClimateMeasure` object to the `environment.climateMeasures` array, set its `.type` according to the open climateMeasuresType codelist and map any further explanation to its `.description`.
+1. For each measure, add a `ClimateMeasure` object to the `environment.climateMeasures` array, set its `.type` according to the open climateMeasures codelist and map any further explanation to its `.description`.

 2. If there is an accompanying document, [add a project document](../common.md#add-a-project-document) and set its [`.documentType`](project-schema.json,/definitions/Document,documentType) to 'climateMeasures'.
 ```json